Famous blue logos: Companies with blue logos

 Hyundai Logo

-Blue, which is often associated with reliability and trust, is an integral part of Hyundai’s corporate identity.
+Blue, often associated with reliability and trust, is integral to Hyundai’s corporate identity.
 This choice of color resonates with potential buyers, unobtrusively convincing them of the car’s reliability and the brand’s commitment to excellence.
-On the other hand, the silver color evokes a sense of modernity, innovation, and luxury.
+On the other hand, silver evokes a sense of modernity, innovation, and luxury.
 The polished and refined chrome emblem symbolizes the brand’s forward-thinking vision and commitment to cutting-edge technology.

 Hyundai’s choice of capital and bold letters adds another meaning.
-This design emphasizes reliability and authority, which is consistent with the qualities inherent in the color blue.
-The modern style of the wordmark emphasizes Hyundai’s position as a modern and progressive automaker.
+This design emphasizes reliability and authority, consistent with the qualities inherent in blue.
+The wordmark’s modern style emphasizes Hyundai’s position as a modern and progressive automaker.

 IBM